-Workforce Strategy Committee Champions DRIVE and employee networks All staff Timing Yearly Bi-annually Bi-annually Yearly Format focus areas and a report describing An overarching dashboard against the focus areas.
+Workforce Strategy Committee Champions DRIVE and employee networks All staff Timing Yearly Bi-annually Bi-annually Yearly Format An overarching dashboard against the focus areas and a report describing progress against deliverables in individual Action plans.
+An overarching dashboard against the focus areas.
 Each Champion will have a report against actions for their own Diversity Stream.
 An overarching dashboard against the focus areas.
 An overarching dashboard against the focus areas.
 Primary accountability Human Resources Human Resources Human Resources Human Resources

-APPENDIX A Definitions
+APPENDIX A

+Definitions

-Diversity When we talk about diversity at IP Australia, we are referring to the unique traits and characteristics that make us different from one another; the visible (differences such as gender, age, language, ethnicity, religion, Aboriginal and Torres Strait Islander identity, cultural background and disability, the way we think, sexual orientation, level of education, socio-economic background, personality and marital status.
+Common terms What we mean when we use them Diversity When we talk about diversity at IP Australia, we are referring to the unique traits and characteristics that make us different from one another; the visible differences such as gender, age, language, ethnicity, religion, Aboriginal and Torres Strait Islander identity, cultural background and disability, the way we think, sexual orientation, level of education, socio-economic background, personality and marital status.
 We recognise that some are non-visible differences.
-Many characteristics make up an individual and make them unique. i Inclusion is how we embrace diversity and foster a culture that values people's unique backgrounds, experiences and perspectives so that they feel respected and valued and able to be themselves at work.
+Many characteristics make up an individual and make them unique.
+Inclusion Inclusion is how we embrace diversity and foster a culture that values people's unique backgrounds, experiences and perspectives so that they feel respected and valued and able to be themselves at work.
 For instance, inclusion occurs when people of different backgrounds, experiences, perspectives and abilities, are included on committees, consulted, and invited to comment.
-Inclusive leadership Inclusive leadership is the mindsets, knowledge, skills and behaviours that leaders use in an effective and inclusive agency. i Intersectionality refers to the crossover in the way a person identifies.
+Inclusive leadership Inclusive leadership is the mindsets, knowledge, skills and behaviours that leaders use in an effective and inclusive agency.
+Intersectionality Intersectionality refers to the crossover in the way a person identifies.
 For example, a person's experience may be shaped by their ethnicity, gender and sexuality.
 This overlap or combination of differences makes up a person's unique identity and is different for everyone.
 The point of understanding intersectionality is to understand that a person may experience a variety of privileges, discrimination or exclusion simultaneously.
-This strategy recognises that people are intersectional and some common barriers or approaches are experienced broadly across many diversity streams.
+Intersectional approach This strategy recognises that people are intersectional and some common barriers or approaches are experienced broadly across many diversity streams.
 By addressing common barriers and making the workplace more inclusive we will reduce the intersectional impact.
-Equity I Equity is treating people fairly but differently.
+Equity Equity is treating people fairly but differently.
 Equity promotes fairness by identifying differences and allocating resources based on need.
-Equality is treating people the same regardless of differences.
+Equality Equality is treating people the same regardless of differences.
 Although all people are given equal treatment, it assumes all people are starting from the same place.
 It can result in unequal outcomes if some have inherent advantage.
-Belonging is a feeling of connectedness to a group or community.
+Belonging Belonging is a feeling of connectedness to a group or community.
 It's the sense that you're part of something.
 You feel close and thoroughly accepted by your people.
 Belonging is more than just being part of a group; it is also tied to a set of shared beliefs or ideals.
 To truly feel a sense of belonging, you must feel unity and a common sense of character with and among members of your group.
-Neurodivergent Neurodivergent is a non-medical term that describes the person and refers to people whose brains develop or work differently for some reason.
-Neurodiversity is the concept, that describes that people experience and interact with world around them in different ways.
+Neurodivergent/ Neurodivergent is a non-medical term that describes the person and refers to people whose brains develop or work differently for some reason.
+Neurodivergent Neurodiversity is the concept, that describes that people experience and interact with world around them in different ways.
 The term is often used to refer to neurological differences including Autism, ADHD, Dyslexia and others.
-Psychological safety is a shared belief the environment is safe to take risks and be vulnerable.
+Psychological safety Psychological safety is a shared belief the environment is safe to take risks and be vulnerable.
 People feel valued, able to express ideas and ask questions, and do not feel they will be punished for speaking up.
 LGBTIQA+ Representing the Lesbian, Gay, Bisexual, Transgender, Intersex, Queer, Asexual and other sexually or gender diverse.